9 Things to Consider when Designing an eCommerce Website

 You don’t want to bombard your visitors with many colours or fonts.

 Use high-quality images and colours to your advantage.
 Colours inspire emotions and feelings in people if used well; colours can even get customers to perform required actions.

 While designing the website, pay special attention to the above-the-fold area of the site.

 When it comes to designing an eCommerce store, less is always more.
-Have a design concept in mind; make sure it matches with your brand before committing to it.
+Consider a design concept; make sure it matches your brand before committing to it.

 Excessive use of the design on the web page will impact page ranking and speed and confuse your visitors.

 Imagine you are looking for a specific product on a website, and you have to sift through all the jarring colours, screaming POP-UPs and banner Ads!

 Too many elements take away the whole point of having a website – to make a sale!